-White Mountains conducts its business primarily in four areas: municipal bond insurance, specialty insurance distribution, capital solutions for asset management firms, and other operations.
+As of December 31, 2020, White Mountains conducted its business primarily in four areas: municipal bond insurance, specialty insurance distribution, capital solutions for asset management firms and other operations.
 White Mountains's municipal bond insurance business is conducted through its subsidiary HG Global Ltd. and its reinsurance subsidiary HG Re Ltd. ("HG Re" and, collectively, "HG Global").
 HG Global was established to fund the startup of and provide reinsurance, through HG Re, to Build America Mutual Assurance Company ("BAM"), a mutual municipal bond insurance company.
 White Mountains's specialty insurance distribution business is conducted through its subsidiary NSM Insurance HoldCo, LLC and its subsidiaries (collectively, "NSM").
 White Mountains provides capital solutions for asset management firms through its subsidiary Kudu Investment Management, LLC and its subsidiaries (collectively, "Kudu").
-White Mountains's other operations consist of the Company and its wholly-owned subsidiary, White Mountains Capital, Inc ("WM Capital"), its other intermediate holding companies, its wholly-owned investment management subsidiary, White Mountains Advisors LLC ("WM Advisors"), investment assets managed by WM Advisors, and certain other consolidated and unconsolidated entities and certain other strategic investments.
-White Mountains's reportable segments are HG Global/BAM, NSM, Kudu and Other Operations.
-For additional information on our business segments, please refer to the Form 10-K for 2019, which can be found at www.whitemountains.com.
+White Mountains's other operations consist of the Company and its wholly-owned subsidiary, White Mountains Capital, LLC ("WM Capital"), its other intermediate holding companies, its wholly-owned investment management subsidiary, White Mountains Advisors LLC ("WM Advisors"), investment assets managed by WM Advisors, its interests in MediaAlpha, Inc. ("MediaAlpha"), certain other consolidated and unconsolidated entities and certain other assets.
+As of December 31, 2020, White Mountains's reportable segments were HG Global/BAM, NSM, Kudu and Other Operations.
+For additional information on our business segments, please refer to the Form 10-K for 2020, which can be found at www.whitemountains.com.

-The 2020 Annual General Meeting will be confined to a shareholder vote on the proposals set forth in this Proxy Statement and on such other matters properly brought before the meeting.
+The 2021 Annual General Meeting will be confined to a shareholder vote on the proposals set forth in this Proxy Statement and on such other matters properly brought before the meeting.